mintforpeople/robobo-sensing-ios/README.md

 ### Acceleration module

 This module can be used for getting information about the state of the acceleration sensor of the smartphone.
-The interface of the  module is the following one:

 ### Orientation module